fkaesmann/unit1Project/README.md

 ## Authors and acknowledgment

-The General Assembly instructors were helpfull in developing this site
+The General Assembly instructors were key resouces in developing this site

 ## License